numinit/flack/README.md

 For a more complicated app implementing a subset of search.nixos.org features, check out the `search` directory.

 - Run it by either:
-    - `nix run github:numinit/flack -- --flake github:numinit/flack?dir=search`
+    - `nix run github:numinit/flack -- --flake github:numinit/flack?dir=search --override-input flake github:numinit/flack`
     - Cloning, and `nix run` inside the `search` directory

 Then you can browse to http://localhost:2020 and try an implementation of search.nixos.org in pure Nix.